Kristina01111000/Drws_site/README.md

 - he wants to make access to the scorecard easier
 	- added a new scorecard widget
 	- added link to scorecard page to registration email
+	- this will be partially fixed by the constant contact email chain